breezy-team/qbrz/README.txt

  * bzr-difftools (Improves the usability of launching external diffs) https://launchpad.net/bzr-difftools

 Provided Commands
 =================

+Basic q-commands:

-* qannotate - GUI interface for file annotation
+ * qadd - GUI for adding files or directories.
-* qbrowse - Browse your branch a-la Trac Browse Source
+ * qannotate - Show the origin of each line in a file.
+ * qbind - Convert the current branch into a checkout of the supplied branch.
+ * qbranch - Create a new copy of a branch.
-* qcat - View the contents of a file as of a given revision
+ * qcat - View the contents of a file as of a given revision.
-* qcommit - GUI interface to enter log message and select changes to commit
+ * qcommit - GUI for committing revisions.
-* qconfig - Bazaar configuration
+ * qconflicts - Show conflicts.
-* qdiff - Side-by-side and unidiff view of changes.
+ * qdiff - Show differences in working tree in a GUI window.
+ * qexport - Export current or past revision to a destination directory or archive.
+ * qinfo - Shows information about the current location.
+ * qinit - Initializes a new branch or shared repository.
-* qlog - Show log messages in GUI window.
+ * qlog - Show log of a repository, branch, file, or directory in a Qt window.
+ * qmerge - Perform a three-way merge.
+ * qplugins - Display information about installed plugins.
-* qpull - GUI interface for pull command
+ * qpull - Turn this branch into a mirror of another branch.
+ * qpush - Update a mirror of this branch.
+ * qrevert - Revert changes files.
-* qpush - GUI interface for push command
+ * qsend - Mail or create a merge-directive for submitting changes.
+ * qswitch - Set the branch of a checkout and update.
+ * qtag - Edit tags.
+ * qunbind - Convert the current checkout into a regular branch.
+ * quncommit - Move the tip of a branch to an earlier revision.
+ * qupdate - Update working tree with latest changes in the branch.
+ * qversion - Show version/system information.

+Hybrid dialogs:

+ * qgetnew - Creates a new working tree (either a checkout or full branch).
+ * qgetupdates - Fetches external changes into the working tree.

+Additional commands:

+ * qbrowse - Show inventory or working tree.
+ * qconfig - Configure Bazaar and QBzr.
+ * qviewer - Simple file viewer.

+Miscellaneous:

+ * bug-url - print full URL to a specific bug, or open it in your browser.

 Interface localization